AbrahamAvelar/LinearModelCLS/README.md

-## Calculate G and S as in LINKPaper
+## Calculate G and S using linear model fitting

 Here we describe how to run scripts that fit plate measurements of aging fluorescent co-cultures to the model Ax+ST+Gt+CTt = ln(RFP/CFP) .